Aging and golf

 So why exactly does that happen?
 Why must one adapt his game and his equipment?
-There are a few reasons to that.
+There are a few reasons for that.
 As we age, our strength tends to diminish a little so do our vision and agility.
-It also impacts the hand-eye coordination which is very important for golfers.
+It also impacts hand-eye coordination which is very important for golfers.

 Driving with age

 With a change in so many physical attributes, some aspects of your game are bound to get hit.
-Ageing impacts all aspects of your game including putting but the change is perhaps most visible in the distance carried by your drive.
-If you were used to driving 250 yard or more in your 30s, it might come down to as low as 200 in your 60s.
+Aging impacts all aspects of your game including putting but the change is perhaps most visible in the distance carried by your drive.
+If you were used to driving 250 yards or more in your 30s, it might come down to as low as 200 in your 60s.

-Like we discussed earlier, slight adjustments can be made to make this drop in yardage less pronounced.
-Equipment wise, we should know what constitutes the best golf driver for seniors and how to go about choosing an appropriate one.
+Like we discussed earlier, slight adjustments can be made to make this decrease in yardage less pronounced.
+Equipment-wise, we should know what constitutes a great driver and how to go about choosing an appropriate one.

 A driver is most useful in those lengthy 4 or 5 par holes where the distance covered from the tee is perhaps the biggest difference between a good and a bad score.
 As that distance starts decreasing with age, the bogeys and double bogeys start creeping up in the 4 and 5 par holes taking your score far above what it used to be a few years earlier.

-For a driver to qualify as the best driver for seniors, it most offset the handicaps discussed above.
+For a driver to qualify as the best driver for seniors, it must offset the handicaps discussed above.
 The biggest handicaps in getting a big drive are diminishing strength and slowing swing speed.
-To get a way around it, we must look into the science behind the drive and the driver.
-Here is a list of considerations which should be kept in mind while selecting the driver:
+To get around it, we must look into the science behind the drive and the driver.
+Here is a list of considerations that should be kept in mind while selecting the driver:

 Length of the shaft

-Based on everything discussed above we can conclude that the best golf driver for seniors is the one with a longer, carbon fiber shaft and Titanium head.
+Based on everything discussed above we can conclude that the best golf drivers for seniors are those with a longer, carbon fiber shaft and Titanium head.